simao-ferreira/markdown-resume/README.md

 **Project:** Accounting product, involving booking and reporting

-- Implementation of new functionalities and revolving code
+- Implementation of new functionalities
-- reporting project
+- Reporting project
 - Maintenance, monitoring and fixes for legacy and other existent systems.

-for feature implementation using event driven approach
+- Feature implementation using event driven approach

 **Technologies:** Mainly Java 8, Java 11, Kotlin, Spring, Spock, Gradle and AWS